matrixneo99/docs/v2/cloud.md

 ## Getting started

 Activate the cloud connection (cloudActive) in the system settings and restart AWTRIX.
-The token will be shown on the status page. (keep this token safe)
+The token will be shown on the status page. (keep this token confidential)

 Now you can send your requests to https://awtrix.blueforcer.de/cloud